BSD-GAN: Branched Generative Adversarial Network for Scale-Disentangled Representation Learning and Image Synthesis: Introduction

-In this paper, we introduce a novel training method that enables unconditioned GANs to learn image manifolds in a ``{\em scale-disentangled\/}'' manner, aiming to improve the controllability of image synthesis and editing.
-The key novel feature of our learning paradigm is that each noise vector, as input to the generator, is {\em explicitly\/} split into a prescribed number of sub-vectors, \eg, 5 for learning $256^2$ images and 6 for $512^2$ images, where each sub-vector corresponds to, and is trained to learn, image representations at a particular scale.
-A consequence of such a sub-vector designation is that we can {\em directly\/} manipulate and even combine latent (sub-vector) codes modeling different feature scales, leading to novel applications of unconditional adversarial learning that were not possible before.
-Figure~\ref{fig:teaser} shows an example of {\em cross-scale image fusion\/}, where we intentionally synthesize an image by integrating the coarse-scale features of one image with finer-scale features of another.
+In this paper, we introduce a novel training method which enables unconditioned GAN generators to learn image representations in a {\em scale-disentangled\/} manner, aiming to improve the controllability of image synthesis and editing.
+The key novel feature of our learning paradigm is that each noise vector, as input to the generator, is {\em explicitly\/} split or branched into a prescribed number of sub-vectors, e.g., 5 for learning $256^2$ images and 6 for $512^2$ images, where each sub-vector corresponds to, and is trained to learn, image representations at a particular scale, without requiring extra labels.

 At the high level, our learning method employs the standard GAN framework, which comes with an unconditioned generator and a discriminator, and follows the standard GAN training paradigm as described in~\cite{goodfellow2014generative,radford2015unsupervised}.
 To achieve scale-disentangled learning, our network is trained {\em progressively\/}, bearing some similarity to Karras et al.~\cite{karras2017progressive}.
-However, instead of progressing only on network depth (adding network layers as the resolutions of training images increase), our network training also progresses over network {\em width\/} by progressively activating sub-vectors that correspond to different feature scales; see Figure~\ref{fig:framework} and more details in Section~\ref{sec:method}.
+However, instead of progressing only on network depth (adding network layers as the resolutions of training images increase), our network training also progresses over the network {\em width\/} by progressively activating sub-vectors that correspond to different feature scales; see Figure~\ref{fig:framework}.
 As a result, we explicitly designate dimensions of the image manifold to different image scales, leading to scale-specific ``{\em training branches\/}''.
-Hence, we refer to our network as {\em BranchGAN\/}.
+We call our branched and scale-disentangled network BSD-GAN.